barsanuphe/endive/SPEC.md

 database.
 - [x] retail epubs are to be given read-only permissions.
 - [x] retail epubs have a forced "[retail]" suffix
+- [ ] if a newly imported retail version of an ebook had a non-retail counterpart already in the library, it trumps and replaces it, ie the non-retail version is deleted.
+- [ ] if a newly imported epub (retail or not) has a duplicate in the library that was tagged as needing replacement, it trumps and replaces it.
 - [ ] if an imported epub is on the configuration wishlist, endive must remove it from the wishlist.